Inflation and Leptogenesis in a $U(1)$-enhanced supersymmetric model: Inflation

+where $\alpha_s\,m_{3/2}=-\sqrt{2}\,a_{\Psi_0}$.
 The moduli-induced slope partially cancels the slope of the Coleman-Weinberg potential, which flattens the inflationary trajectory and reduces the distance in field space corresponding to the $N_e\sim50$ $e$-folds of inflation.
-And the inflaton mass $m_{\Psi_0}$ can be given for $k_s=1$ by
+And the inflaton mass $m_{\Psi_0}$ is assumed for $k_s=1$ as

 since the inflaton acquires a mass of order the Hubble constant, $m_{\Psi_0}=H_I\sqrt{3}$, agreement of theory's prediction for spectral index $n_s$ with observation strongly suggests the presence of a negative Hubble-induced mass-term, and the $k_s$ parameter term vanishes identically.
 This inflaton mass ($\gg{m}_{3/2}$) can directly be obtained from Eqs.\,(\ref{NK0}) and (\ref{NK}) as